MAYHEM-Lab/UCSBFaaS-Wrappers/lambda-python/mr/README.md

 #dry run only (count mappers)
 python driver.py MY-BUCKET-NAME JOBID --dryrun
 #run short and synchronously
-python driver.py MY-BUCKET-NAME JOBID --mapper_function MAPPER_FN_NAME --reducer_function REDUCER_FN_NAME --wait4reducers --endearly 2
+python driver.py MY-BUCKET-NAME JOBID MAPPER_FN_NAME REDUCER_FN_NAME --wait4reducers --endearly 2
 #run short and asynchronously
-python driver.py MY-BUCKET-NAME JOBID --mapper_function MAPPER_FN_NAME --reducer_function REDUCER_FN_NAME --full-async --endearly 2
+python driver.py MY-BUCKET-NAME JOBID MAPPER_FN_NAME REDUCER_FN_NAME --endearly 2
-#run full
+#run full and asynchrously
-python driver.py MY-BUCKET-NAME JOBID --mapper_function MAPPER_FN_NAME --reducer_function REDUCER_FN_NAME
+python driver.py MY-BUCKET-NAME JOBID MAPPER_FN_NAME REDUCER_FN_NAME

 #or use invoke to execute the driver in AWS Lambda and pass in the flags as JSON args:
 #driver name must match "name" of driver.py entry in config file.
 #region must match the region of the functions in the config file.
+#mapper and reducer must be lambda functions in AWS; use full_async set to anything to run asynchronously
 #leave off the endearly option to run the full version (here it says run just 2 mappers/reducers).
 #eventSource will be ignored if SpotWrap not in use
 #remove NS if you wish to run the lambdas with spotwrap support, but don't mix and match